ABOUT THE MASTER OF BUSINESS ADMINISTRATION IN SOCIAL ENTREPRENEURSHIP

 - Finally, and most importantly, the program is about shaping managers who behave ethically.
 Quality decision making requires that business leaders always consider the ethical components for all stakeholders, cultivated by means of a reflective and thoroughly considered set of moral principles.

-Slated to begin Fall 2017, LR’s new MBA in Social Entrepreneurship furnishes students excellent preparation for career opportunities in this professional arena.
+LR’s MBA in Social Entrepreneurship furnishes students excellent preparation for career opportunities in this professional arena.
 The program combines courses in essential Business core areas like Management, Marketing, Organizational Behavior, Communication, and Entrepreneurship that are specifically focused on preparation for careers in social entrepreneurship with required courses in various entrepreneurial competency areas and practicum experiences.

 LR’s MBA in Social Entrepreneurship is a 36-hour program.
 Students may complete the program at their own pace — full-time students generally can finish their degree in four semesters.
 Undergraduate students entering the MBA through LR’s innovative Bridges to Dreams program — available only to LR’s undergraduates — are able to finish in an even shorter amount of time.